Help with a Federal Agency

 To begin, determine whether you’re a constituent of the California’s 18th Congressional District here.
 Once you’ve determined that you reside within CA-18, complete and sign a Privacy Consent Form and return it to Congresswoman Eshoo’s Palo Alto office at 698 Emerson Street, Palo Alto, California 94301 or fax to (650) 323-3498.
 Due to the Privacy Act of 1974, written authorization is needed in order for Congresswoman Eshoo to assist you.
 Staff will then contact you to assist you with your case.

 If you’re ready to have Congresswoman Eshoo contact a federal agency on your behalf, here are Privacy Consent Forms for your use:

 If you would prefer to send in a webform, please use the links below.
-You will still need to print, sign, and return the Privacy Release to our office after you submit it.
+Filling out the webform below will create the privacy release for you, but you will still need to print, sign, and return the Privacy Release to our office after you submit it.
 The agencies will not accept the release without your signature.